 Competition for productive sales agents is intense within the Chinese insurance industry.
 When an entrepreneurial agent leaves his or her employer or principal to join our distribution and service network as our sales agent, we may face legal action by the former employer or principal of the entrepreneurial agent on the ground of unfair competition or breach of contract.
 As of the date of this annual report, there has been no such action filed or threatened against us.
 We cannot assure you that this will not happen in the future.
 Any such legal actions, regardless of merit, could be expensive and time-consuming and could divert resources and management's attention from the operation of our business.
-If we were found liable in such a legal action, we might be required to pay substantial damages to the former employer or principal of the entrepreneurial agent, and our business reputation might be harmed.
-Moreover, the filing of such a legal action may discourage potential entrepreneurial agents from leaving their employers or principals, thus reducing the number of entrepreneurial agents we can recruit and potentially harming our growth prospects.
+If we were found liable in such a legal action, we might be required to pay substantial damages to the former employer or principal of the entrepreneurial agents from leaving their employers or principals, thus reducing the number of entrepreneurial agents we can recruit and potentially harming our growth prospects.